angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 Maybe you have a couple lands on board.
 If your opponent is threatening lethal damage, you need to go all in.
-Cast all your mana spells, then finally Ponder holding priority and crack the LEDs for {{UUURRR}}.
+Cast all your mana spells, then finally Ponder holding priority and crack the LEDs for {U}{U}{U}{R}{R}{R}.
 If you find a Burning Wish, you'll be able to cast Tendrils with storm count 9, which might be enough.
 If you find more cantrips you can cast them to dig deeper and Storm harder.
 The point is that you simply aren't winning unless you go all in, but DDFT affords you the possibility to win with a hand like that.
 Though this is a simplistic example, knowing when to take the risk is a skill you must learn.
 To go a little deeper on this idea, imagine that Ponder was an Infernal Contract, and your life total was not yet in danger, but would be if you cast the Contract.
 Do you go for it?
 There are a lot of other factors at play here, like what interaction your opponent could have, but in general you'll be better off going for it.
 Waiting and giving your opponent a chance to draw something new and useful is rarely worthwhile in a spot like this.

 ## The Beatdown Plan